 God has no message and no blessing for men who are trying to justify themselves.
 As long as you try to make a good name for yourself, God can only condemn you; but when you come into His presence and confess yourself a lost, guilty sinner, God has a message and a blessing for you.
 “God so loved the world” – a wicked, corrupt and ungodly world, and you and I belong to it.

 Going back to the illustration of the little boy and the orphanage, yes, his rags got him inside the doors.
-But it wasn’t just his rags; it was also the love, grace, and authority of Dr. Barnardo.
-Okay, think of heaven as the orphanage and God the Father as Dr. Barnardo.
-How does the lost sinner get in?
+However, his admittance was also dependent upon the love, grace, and authority of Dr. Barnardo.
+So now let’s take all this and apply it to heaven.
+If heaven is the orphanage and God the Father is playing the role of Dr. Barnardo, how does the lost sinner get in?
 He gets in by way of his sins (rags).
-But, you see, those sins must stand as forgiven, and God the Father only forgives the sins of those who have believed in God the Son (Jesus) as Savior.
+But those sins must stand as forgiven, and God the Father only forgives the sins of those who place saving belief in God the Son (Jesus).

 You ask, “But didn’t Christ’s death on the cross pay the sin debt for the whole world?”
 Yes, it did, but that doesn’t mean that the whole world is saved.
-Only those who stop trying to work out their own salvation and believe in Christ exclusively for the forgiveness of sins are saved.
-While it’s true that Christ’s death on the cross is sufficient for God to forgive all sins, that death is only efficient for those who place their belief in Christ.
-So, when everything is said and done, the question that each of us must ask ourselves is, “Am I in?”
+Only those who stop trying to work out their own salvation and, instead, simply believe in Christ for the forgiveness of sins are saved.
+While it’s true that Christ’s death on the cross is sufficient for God to forgive all sins, that death is only efficient for those who believe in Christ as Savior.
+So, when everything is said and done, the question that each of us must ask is, “Am I in?”